 Though single diagnosis treatment programs have become reduced in nature, they still exist.
 Bridges of Hope is a program that specializes in treating disorders that are known to occur at the same time.
-When you are choosing the best dual diagnosis treatment program, make certain that you have a full range of options of treatment to choose.
+When you are choosing a dual diagnosis treatment program, make certain that you have a full range of options of treatment to choose from.

 Ultimately a Dual Diagnosis Treatment Program Can Be Difficult to Complete

 In the end, the best dual diagnosis programs can move at a pace that’s comfortable for the individual user going through drug rehab.
-Suffering from a mood disorder like bipolar disorder, depression or schizophrenia is no longer considered to be a reason from entering into substance abuse treatment.
+Suffering from a mood disorder like bipolar disorder, depression, or schizophrenia is no longer considered to be a reason for entering into substance abuse treatment.